sezerweb/englishce/gramer/zamanlar.md

 - I don't go to school.
 (Okula gitmem.)
 - She goes to school.
 (O okula gider.)
 - Does she go to school.
 (O okula gider mi?)
+- The sun always rises in the east.
+(Güneş her zaman doğudan doğar.)
 - I am hungry (Açım)
 - I have a dog (Bir köpeğim var)
 - I have got a cat (got genelde İngiliz İngilizcesi) (Bir kediye sahibim.)